Private French Classes

 If you’re interested in looking at the resume of our founder, Yasmine Lesire, you can see check out her Linkedin here.
 Feel free to say bonjour!

 Where do lessons take place?
 Can I have lessons on the weekend?

-- Online lessons take place on Webex.
+- Online lessons take place on Webex, Zoom or Teams.
 You will receive a recording of the lesson, which we recommend you re-watch.